HPEEzmeral/spark-on-k8s/charts/livy/README.md

 To integrate Livy Spark Sessions with DeltaLake, you need to put Delta Lake JAR in storage like DTap and configure Livy to load it.

-Firstly, enable DTap storage for Livy Spark Sessions by adding the following options:
+Firstly, enable DTap DataTap for Livy Spark Sessions by adding the following options:
 ```json
 {
     "conf": {